mvescio/project3/IntegrationManager_README.txt

  expectations for their contributions to this project.
 Also identify any ways that team members failed to meet the expectations of the group, for
  example: missed deadlines, lack of communication, lack of effort, etc.> All members of my team have been wonderful to work with.
 Everyone has been working hard and I've never had any issues communicating with them.
  In general, I would say I am impressed by my team's work in regards to the projects as well as the teamwork aspect of the class.
+ I would have to say though, Jonathan stood out in terms of helping us all debug various files.

 Signature:
 ----------